 The Florida Union Free School District believes in the right of each child, between the ages of five and 21 years or until the child receives a high school diploma, whichever comes first, to receive a free and appropriate education.
 All student in this state between the ages of six and the school year through which he or she becomes 17 are required by law to regularly attend school, either in the public schools, non-public schools that are approved for equivalency of instruction by the appropriate school authorities, or in the home in accordance with the Regulations of the Commissioner of Education.
 The right to a free, public school education extends to all students, including those with disabilities.
 However, this right is not unconditional.
 As long as due process of law requirements are met, a student may be removed from the classroom, suspended temporarily or suspended permanently from school.
 Only students within the compulsory education ages (age six through the school year in which the student turns 17) are entitled to alternative, equivalent instruction following suspension.
+Students are prohibited from knowingly making false statements or knowingly submitting false information to school staff during a disciplinary process.

 Rights of Students